Nursing

 9. Student must meet the essential functions and technical standards required for nursing as documented at www.wallacestate.edu/nursing - see Nursing Essential Functions.

 10. A minimum 18 ACT Composite Score (National or Residual) is required for admission consideration.
-Proof of score must be submitted with the nursing application verification sheet.
+Proof of score must be uploaded to the nursing application.

 12. Transportation to the Hanceville campus will be required to complete simulation labs.